Currently, karate classes are free and available to individuals over 16 years old. We meet on Monday & Wednesday at 7pm – 8:30pm.

 Is it really no cost?

 We don’t charge any membership fees or dues or anything of that nature for the classes.
 Our club believes in offering this training for free, but there are some related costs.
 After an introductory class if you wish to continue you will need to be a member of the Takoma Park Recreation center.
 You can purchase a 1 year membership here: Membership .
 This is required to participate.
 Occasionally we will have a high ranking guest instructor, or attend a training offsite with several high ranking instructors, and in those situations a small donation is appreciated.
-We would also ask that a student join the Isshin-Ryu World Karate Association (IWKA).
+We would also ask that a student join the Isshin-Ryu World Karate Association (IWKA), as well as contribute to some miscellaneous club costs, such as a small yearly insurance payment.
 You will also need to purchase some additional items detailed below.
 Please contact us for current details about the costs of these if you have questions.

 Do I need any special equipment?